oracle/coherence-operator/docs/samples/management/jmx/README.md

 has complete coverage of [how to use JMX with Coherence](https://docs.oracle.com/middleware/12213/coherence/COHMG/using-jmx-manage-oracle-coherence.htm#COHMG239).

 All of the capabilities of JMX with Coherence are also present with the operator.

-To enable connecting to a Coherence JMX MBean Server when using the Coherence Operator, you can use the `--set store.jmx.enabled=true` option which will create an MBean Server Pod from which you can connect to.
+This sample shows how to connecting to a Coherence JMX MBean Server when using the Coherence Operator.
+You use the `--set store.jmx.enabled=true` option which will create an MBean Server Pod from which you can connect to.

 By default there will be one replica for the MBean Server.
 You can create more MBean server pods by setting